Disability

 California

-Fighting For Those Who Have Experienced Discrimination Based on Their Disability
+Fighting for Those Who Have Experienced Discrimination Based on Their Disability

 You might have grounds for a lawsuit if your employer has violated the disability law.
-Contact Valiant Law to learn more from our disability discrimination lawyer in California
+Contact Valiant Law to learn more from our disability discrimination lawyer in California.

-Disability Laws Protecting Employees
+Disability Laws Protecting Employees in Fontana

 Disabilities protected under the law include the following: